onanapower/Console-Finances/README.md

 # Console-Finances

-This is a code that shows how the financial details of a company over some time, it comprises of the details of:
+This is a code that shows how the financial record of a company over sometime was calculated to help analyse the major finacial activities of a particular period, it comprises of the details of:

 # Months: